adorsys/keycloak-config-cli/docs/MANAGED.md

-# Resource Management in keycloak-config-cli
+## Resource Management
-## Introduction
+### Introduction

-This document explains how keycloak-config-cli (kcc) manages resources in Keycloak, including its default behavior, customization options, and impact on various resource types.
+This document explains how keycloak-config-cli (kc-cli) manages resources in Keycloak, including its default behavior, customization options, and impact on various resource types.

-## How keycloak-config-cli Tracks Resources
+### How keycloak-config-cli Tracks Resources

 - keycloak-config-cli stores information about resources it creates as realm attributes in the Keycloak database.
-- This tracking mechanism allows kcc to manage these resources in subsequent runs.
+- This tracking mechanism allows kc-cli to manage these resources in subsequent runs.

-## Default Behavior
+### Default Behavior

-- By default, kcc will delete and recreate resources that it initially created in previous runs.
+- By default, kc-cli will delete and recreate resources that it initially created in previous runs.
 - This ensures that the Keycloak configuration always matches the state defined in your configuration files.

-## Customizing Resource Management
+### Customizing Resource Management

 - The `import.managed.*` family of properties allows you to customize this behavior.
-- Setting these properties to `no-delete` will prevent kcc from deleting resources, even if they're no longer present in your configuration files.
+- Setting these properties to `no-delete` will prevent kc-cli from deleting resources, even if they're no longer present in your configuration files.

-## Impact on User Federations
+### Impact on User Federations

 - This behavior applies to user federations (such as LDAP and Active Directory).
 - When a user federation is deleted and recreated, all users created by that federation will also be deleted.
 - This includes associated data like offline tokens.

-## Full Managed Resources
+### Full Managed Resources

 keycloak-config-cli manages some types of resources absolutely.
 For example, if a `group` isn't defined inside the import JSON but other `groups` are specified, keycloak-config-cli will calculate the difference and delete the `group` from Keycloak.